Duo Trust Monitor is a threat detection feature focused on surfacing valuable and actionable security events to Duo administrators.

-Duo Trust Monitor analyzes and models authentication telemetry in order to highlight risk as well as adapt its understanding of normal user behavior.
+Duo Trust Monitor analyzes and models authentication and registration telemetry in order to highlight risk, identify known threat models, and adapt its understanding of normal user behavior.
 Here is a sampling of some of the telemetry Duo Trust Monitor considers:

 |Data Type||Definition or Example|